-\sectopic{Selection Phase:} This phase is described in Algorithm~\ref{alg:selection}, which filters the ranked requirements.
+Note that the LLM used in this stage is the same model that has been used during the first query and the refinement stage, as this ensures consistency in reasoning across selection, refinement, and ranking, while preserving alignment with the model’s own justifications and avoiding the introduction of additional reasoning patterns or errors that may arise from using a different LLM. \sectopic{Selection Phase:} This phase is described in Algorithm~\ref{alg:selection}, which filters the ranked requirements.
 It finalizes the impact set by using a natural language inference model described in Section~\ref{sec:background}.
 It takes two textual inputs and determines whether the second input logically entails the first.
 In this context, the NLI model is used to assess whether a selected requirement, together with its accompanying justification, entails the given change rationale.
 The output is a binary prediction indicating entailment (labelled as 1) or non-entailment (labelled as 0).
 As this context requires only two labels (impacted or not impacted), we exclude the third label of the NLI model discussed in Section~\ref{sec:background} during fine-tuning.
-The details regarding how this fine-tuning process was applied in our experiments are presented in Section~\ref{sec:RQ4}.
+The details regarding how this fine-tuning process was applied in our experiments are presented in Section~\ref{sec:RQ3}.
 To maintain recall while minimizing false positives, the NLI results are combined with the previously obtained ranked list of requirements.
 This approach strikes a balance between retaining true positives and filtering out false positives.